chantzos/__/README.md

 or by using :__spell

 ### Many other operations ...
-... that lefts to be documented and documentation is much harder than the code itself.
+... that left to be documented and documentation is much harder than the code itself.
+Its hard, hard, hard.
+(I would pay for it (<:),
+who said that?
+A guy that doesn't own one! penny to buy a meat-ball¹. how sad, sad, sad, to be mad, mad, mad..., but we'r gonna have those balls (and they don't have to be meat), no need for pennies) and we'll
+be glad, glad, glad...

 ### Principals.

 The caller always knows better.

 The user has the responsibility.

+Be brave (stolen from the git logs of the edbrowse² repository - a brave
+man indeed - when he wrote blindly (i think they call it css :) something
+that usually is written in js if IRC anyway), that thing in C).
+He is one of our today's super heroes and I bow my hat kindly.
 ...

 ## EPILOGUE